On squarefree powers of simplicial trees: simplicial trees with linear squarefree powers

-In this subsection, our aim is to show that if facet ideal of a simplicial forest has linear resolution then its non-trivial squarefree powers also have linear resolution.
-Zheng in \cite{Z} characterized all simplicial forests whose facets ideals have linear resolution.
-Indeed, it is shown in \cite[Theorem 3.17]{Z} that the facet ideal of a simplicial forest $\Delta$ has linear resolution if and only if $\Delta$ satisfies intersection property.
-In order to proceed further, below we recall some needed definitions from \cite{Z}.
+In this subsection, our aim is to show that if the facet ideal of a simplicial tree has linear resolution then its non-vanishing squarefree powers also have linear resolution.
+Zheng in \cite{Z} characterized all simplicial trees whose facets ideals have linear resolution.
+Indeed, it is shown in \cite[Theorem 3.17]{Z} that the facet ideal of a simplicial tree $\Delta$ has linear resolution if and only if $\Delta$ satisfies the intersection property.
+However, it turns out that for any simplicial tree $\Delta$ with the intersection property, we have $\nu(\Delta)\leq 2$, as shown in Proposition \ref{lem:matchingnumber}.
+So, if $\Delta$ has the intersection property then $I(\Delta)$ has at most two non-vanishing squarefree powers.
+To prove Proposition \ref{lem:matchingnumber}, we first recall some definitions from \cite{Z}.

 A simplicial complex $\Delta$ is said to be {\em connected in codimension 1}, if for any two facets $F$ and $G$ of $\Delta$ with $\dim(F) \geq \dim(G)$, there exists a chain $\mathcal{C} : F= F_0, \ldots, F_n=G$ between $F$ and $G$ such that $\dim(F_i \cap F_{i+1} )= \dim(F_{i+1})-1$ for all $i=0, \ldots, n-1$.
 Such a chain $\mathcal{C}$ is called a {\em proper} chain.
 A proper chain $\mathcal{C} $ between $F$ and $G$ is called {\em irredundant} if no subsequence of this chain except $\mathcal{C} $ itself is a proper chain between $F$ and $G$.